u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 What if the paper itself was unbundled into smaller units of knowledge?
 Stated differently, what if we published smaller units of knowledge, from which we could assemble papers?

-[Nanopublications](https://nanopub.net/) were one approach which allowed scientists to share the smallest possible unit of publishable information, like a study or specific claim.
+[Nanopublications](https://nanopub.net/) were one approach which allowed scientists to share the smallest possible unit of publishable information, such as an individual claim with supporting context.
 Though they haven’t seen mainstream adoption, due in part to career incentive structures, they were another step, like preprints, towards a faster dissemination of scientific knowledge.

 New approaches led by researchers are gradually building on some of these ideas.
 One notable approach is the [Discourse Graph](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf) which was originally described by Dr. Joel Chan and is being tested as a [new, usable protocol](https://discoursegraphs.com/) for researchers to document and share their own knowledge -- within their labs and outside.